juev/awesome-stars/README.md

 - [frantchessico/zogo](https://github.com/frantchessico/zogo)
 - [fsnotify/fsnotify](https://github.com/fsnotify/fsnotify) – Cross-platform filesystem notifications for Go.
 - [fullstorydev/grpcurl](https://github.com/fullstorydev/grpcurl) – Like cURL, but for gRPC: Command-line tool for interacting with gRPC servers
-- [gabrie30/ghorg](https://github.com/gabrie30/ghorg) – Quickly clone an entire org/users repositories into one directory - Supports GitHub, GitLab, Bitbucket, and more 🐇🥚
+- [gabrie30/ghorg](https://github.com/gabrie30/ghorg) – Quickly clone or backup an entire org/users repositories into one directory - Supports GitHub, GitLab, Bitbucket, and more 🐇🥚
 - [gavraz/lazy](https://github.com/gavraz/lazy) – A lazy iterator for lazy programmers
 - [gdbinit/age](https://github.com/gdbinit/age) – A simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability.
 - [georgysavva/scany](https://github.com/georgysavva/scany) – Library for scanning data from a database into Go structs and more